NVIDIA/cloud-native-stack/install-guides/NGC_Registry_Guide_v1.0.md

 ![ngc_app_catalog](screenshots/ngc_app_catalog.png)

-Once you find the right Helm Chart on NGC, click on the Helm chart to access the Helm Chart detail view and  get instructions on how to deploy the Helm Chart on EGX Stack.
+Once you find the right Helm Chart on NGC, click on the Helm chart to access the Helm Chart detail view and  get instructions on how to deploy the Helm Chart on NVIDIA Cloud Native Core.

 In this Helm Chart, you can see proper instructions on the DeepStream Helm Chart overview section such as how can you deploy a Helm Chart and how can you view the application as per below.

 ![ngc_deepstream_app](screenshots/ngc_deepstream_app.png)

-If you don't see any instructions in the overview section, run the below commands with Helm Chart Name and Helm Chart Version to install the Chart on EGX Stack.
+If you don't see any instructions in the overview section, run the below commands with Helm Chart Name and Helm Chart Version to install the Chart on NVIDIA Cloud Native Core.

 ```
 $ helm fetch https://helm.ngc.nvidia.com/nvidia/charts/ChartName-Version.tgz